Historical names of Transylvania: /

 The first Hungarian form recorded was Erdeuelu (12th century, in the Gesta Hungarorum) while the first Romanian form recorded was in 1432 as Ardeliu.
 The initial a/e difference between the names can be found in other Hungarian loans in Romanian, such as Hungarian egres ‘gooseberry’ → Romanian agriș, agreș, as well as in placenames, e.g., Egyed, Erdőd, Erdőfalva, Esküllő → Adjud, Ardud, Ardeova, and Așchileu.

 In the early 16th century, the Erdőség form, literally 'forest', was also used in Hungarian (Érdy-codex).

 According to the Romanian linguist Nicolae Drăganu, the Romanian Ardeal came from the Hungarian Erdély.
 The Hungarian name of Transylvania evolved over time from Erdőelü, Erdőelv, Erdőel, Erdeel in chronicles and written charters from 1200 up to late 1300.
 In written sources from 1390, we can find also the form Erdel, which can be read also as Erdély.
 There is evidence for that in the written Wallachian Chancellery Charters expressed in Slavonic where the word appears as Erûdelû (1432), Ierûdel, Ardelîu (1432), ardelski (1460, 1472, 1478–1479, 1480, 1498, 1507–1508, 1508), erdelska, ardelska (1498).
 With the first texts written in Romanian (1513) the name Ardeal appears to be written.

 Drăganu takes into consideration the form Ardalos for the inherited word, dismissing it by proving that the evolution of such an etymon according to Romanian phonetics does not match the current form.
 Drăganu claims that the greatest Romanian philologists and historians maintain that Ardeal came from Hungarian.
+This theory is also supported by the Romanian historian Ioan-Aurel Pop, according to which the Romanians didn't have a name for the region as a whole.
+Transylvania, not being a state organized and ruled by a Romanian political power, did not have a specific name in the Romanian language.
+For administrative, communication and coexistence reasons, the name Ardeal was adopted from the Hungarian Erdély.

 The consensus of linguists and historians on the etymology of both Erdély and Transylvania is as follows: